bburch01/FOTAAS/README.md

 are completely de-coupled from each other via GRPC APIs and each service encapsulates a private datastore that can only be accessed via API calls to the service (i.e. this is a true micro-services based architecture).

-FOTASS includes both a Cobra based CLI (fotaasctl) and a Buffalo powered web application.
+FOTASS includes both a Cobra based CLI (fotaasctl) and a console web application.
 Both can be used to exercise the system.

 While you an easily enough clone the FOTASS repo for code review, deploying it with Kubernetes will not be